rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 Let us try and build these dynamically.
 We first build an NFA of the grammar.
 For that, we begin by adding a new state `<>` to grammar.
-First, we add a start extension to the grammar.

 ### Augment Grammar with Start